PENGUINLIONG/obsolete-writium/doc/customizing.md

 ## Posts

-Posts are written in common Markdown, place them in `./post`.
+Posts are written in common Markdown and encoded in UTF-8.
+Place them in `./post`.

 ## Static Files